alphagov/govuk-developer-docs/source/manual/hmrc-paye-files.html.md

     (`realtimepayetools-update-vXX.xml`) to determine which files
     to download.
 This manifest contains the version number and partial paths to each of the available binaries.
-This manifest URL is hard-coded in the desktop software and must remain stable
+This manifest URL is hard-coded in the desktop software and only changes with each major version.
 -   The software downloads the relevant binaries from our asset host and updates itself
 -   There is also a [mainstream content